intel-analytics/ipex-llm/python/llm/example/GPU/StableDiffusion/README.md

 Arguments info:
 - `--repo-id-or-model-path REPO_ID_OR_MODEL_PATH`: argument defining the huggingface repo id for the stable diffusion xl model (e.g. `stabilityai/stable-diffusion-xl-base-1.0`) to be downloaded, or the path to the huggingface checkpoint folder.
 It is default to be `'stabilityai/stable-diffusion-xl-base-1.0'`.
-- `--prompt PROMPT`: argument defining the prompt to be infered (with integrated prompt format for chat).
+- `--prompt PROMPT`: argument defining the prompt to be infered.
 It is default to be `'A lovely dog on the table, detailed, 8k'`.
 - `--save-path`: argument defining the path to save the generated figure.
 It is default to be `sdxl-gpu.png`.
 - `--num-steps`: argument defining the number of inference steps.
 It is default to be `20`.